Confidence-Calibrated Face and Kinship Verification: Our Approach

-The detail of the calibration procedure via angular scaling is summarized in \textbf{Algorithm 1}.
-In the prediction stage, we use the learned $w$ and $b$ to update the calibrated similarity $s'$ and the threshold $\tau'$, and then update the predictive confidence according to Eq.
-(3).
+The detail of the calibration procedure via angular scaling is summarized in Algorithm \ref{alg:alg1}.
+In the prediction stage, we use the calibrated similarity $s'$ and the calibrated threshold $\tau'$ to compute calibrated prediction confidence, in accordance with Eq. \eqref{equation_4}.